amazingplants/node-gnparser/README.md

 const parsed = gnparser.parse(name)
 ```

-`parsed` will be a JavaScript object derived from the JSON output of `gnparser`.
+`parsed` will be a JavaScript object derived from the JSON output of GNParser.

 You may also pass multiple names which will be parsed as a batch: